Brighton & Hove guide

 Komedia in North Laine (which sometimes feels like my second home) is part cinema, part award-winning comedy club with regular multi-act weekend shows plus a series of decent stand-up and fringe one-offs.
 For more comedy venues see my feature here.

 Numerous independent galleries include large Pheonix, tiny Brush (part of a hair salon near the station) and Muddy Award-winning Cameron Contemporary Art in Hove.
 Don’t miss the chance to pop-in on local creatives during Artists’ Open Houses in May and again before Christmas.

-Hove is the hotspot for young families and it’s here beside the beach you’ll find Hove Lagoon – a small watersports and boating lake where you can fish for crabs for free.
+Hove is the hotspot for young families and it’s here beside the beach you’ll find Hove Lagoon – a small watersports and boating lake where (with your own kit) you can fish for crabs for free.
 There’s also a popular skate park and playground here either side of Fatboy Slim’s family-centred Big Beach Cafe.

 Take a walk through the shark tunnel at the ever-popular Sea Life centre set in Victorian arches near the pier, or see the skeletons at Booth Museum of natural history which has an interactive gallery and events for pre-schoolers.
 More centrally Brighton Museum near the Pavilion includes Ancient Egyptian exhibits.
 There’s also a tiny Toy & Model Museum with vintage train sets near the station.